- Our Offer

 - The Delivery Partner has a proven and demonstrable track record in the delivery of the kind of provision being sought for by the Funding Organisation

 - The provision is suitably located to enable effective monitoring in terms of performance and continuous improvement by Skills Training UK

 How we identify Supply Chain Partners

 Identification and procurement of Delivery Partners will usually be in response to requests/approaches made by the Funding Organisation to Skills Training UK.
 In all instances where we are looking for Delivery Partners an advertisement (or ‘Call’) will be made available on our website indicating that we are looking for suitable Partners for a specific contract(s).
 We may also use a range of other information and business development websites to advertise a Call for Partners.
 If additional Delivery Partners or services are required following a Call, this will be by invitation only.
 Contracts shall be awarded based on an approached organisation’s suitability, track record and capacity to deliver the service.

 The Due Diligence process

 Skills Training UK operates a due diligence process as follows.
 Note that due to the nature of Calls for Delivery Partners, Points 1 and 2 may follow at a later date following receipt of the Expression of Interest; however no contract will be issued or agreed without at least one face to face meeting and follow up from the Development Director.
 All Points below must be completed for a potential Delivery Partner to pass our due diligence process.

 1. An initial discussion will be held between a Senior Manager of the potential sub-contracting organisation and the Operations Manager for the programme to ascertain provision type

-2. Agreement to progress onto the due diligence stage confirmed by a follow up meeting and/or discussion with the Development Director for Skills Training UK
+2. Agreement to progress onto the due diligence stage confirmed by a follow up meeting and/or discussion with a Director for Skills Training UK

 3. Expression of Interest is issued to the potential Partner Organisation for completion.
 Supporting due diligence documentation may be requested at this point; a list of expected due diligence paperwork is listed below: